awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 * [gcvis ★697](https://github.com/davecheney/gcvis) - Visualise Go program GC trace data in real time.
 * [Go Metalinter ★1634](https://github.com/alecthomas/gometalinter) - Metalinter is a tool to automatically apply all static analysis tool and report their output in normalized form.
 * [go-checkstyle ★35](https://github.com/qiniu/checkstyle) checkstyle is a style check tool like java checkstyle.
 This tool inspired by java checkstyle, golint.
 The style refered to some points in Go Code Review Comments.
+* [go-cleanarch ★150](https://github.com/roblaszczak/go-cleanarch) - go-cleanarch was created to validate Clean Architecture rules, like a The Dependency Rule and interaction between packages in your Go projects.
 * [go-outdated ★32 ⏳1Y](https://github.com/firstrow/go-outdated) - Console application that displays outdated packages.
 * [goast-viewer ★168](https://github.com/yuroyoro/goast-viewer) - Web based Golang AST visualizer.
 * [GoCover.io](http://gocover.io/) - GoCover.io offers the code coverage of any golang package as a service.